Meaning of Commerce

 6. Commerce helps in expansion of aids to trade

 With the growth in trade and commerce, there is a growing need for expansion and modernization of aids to trade.
 Aids to trade such as banking, communication, advertising and publicity, transport, insurance, etc., are expanded and modernized for the smooth conduct of commerce.

 7. Commerce helps in growth of industrial development

 Commerce looks after the smooth distribution of goods and services made available by the industry.
 Without commerce, the industry will find it difficult to keep the pace of production.
 It helps to increase demand for goods on one hand and on the other hand, it helps industries by getting them the necessary raw materials and other services.
 Hence, commerce helps in attaining better division of labor and industrial progress.

 8. Commerce encourages international trade

 Through commerce, we can secure a fair and equitable distribution of goods throughout the world.
 With the help of transport and communication development, countries can exchange their surplus commodities and earn foreign exchange, which is very useful for importing machinery and sophisticated technology.
 It ensures the faster economic growth of the country.

 9. Commerce benefits underdeveloped countries

-Underdeveloped countries can import skilled labour and technical know-how from developed countries.
-While the advance countries can import raw materials from underdeveloped countries.
+Underdeveloped countries can import skilled labor and technical know-how from developed countries.
+While advanced countries can import raw materials from underdeveloped countries.
 This helps in laying down the seeds of industrialization in the underdeveloped countries.